rarescosma/octotail/README.md

 - set `_GH_PAT_CMD` to a command that outputs your GitHub personal access token, e.g. `_GH_PAT_CMD="pass github_pat"`

-NOTE: the hook assumes you're using `zsh`.
-You can change the shebang to your own shell, but you might want to invoke it with the right flags to get an interactive, login shell.
+**NOTE:** the hook assumes one is using `zsh`.
+The shebang can be changed to any other shell, but it's best to invoke it with the right flags to get an interactive, login shell.
 Useful to get access to custom functions and aliases.

-That's it! (phew) - now try pushing some commits to the `proxy` remote and check if you get the GitHub Actions run logs streaming right back:
+That's it! (phew) - now try pushing to the `proxy` remote and check if the GitHub Actions workflow run logs are streaming right back:

 ```shell
 cd your-original-repo